turn/sorcerer/README.md

 Built by [Turn](https://www.turn.com)

 **Sorcerer** is a workflow scheduler and manager framework developed at Turn.
-It is built to be extendable, not tightly coupled to any system (i.e. Hadoop, MySQL, etc.).
+It is built to be extensible, not tightly coupled to any system (i.e. Hadoop, MySQL, etc.).

 ## Features

-- Built to be easily extendable and pluginable
+- Built to be extensible with modular plugins
 - Schedules and manages workflows
 - Simple yaml-based configuration
 - Email alerts to admins